Skip to content

 Allow Remote Access WAN

 If this option is enabled, resources on the device's WAN side can be accessed through the Tailscale virtual network.
+Routes take effect only after approval in the Tailscale Admin Console.

-tailscale, remote access wan topology
+remote access wan topology

 1. Log in to your router's web Admin Panel, and navigate to APPLICATIONS -> Tailscale.